Original Air Date: October 2, 1959

 - Earl Holliman…..Mike Ferris

 - Henry Earl Holliman (1928-2024) was one of the last surviving lead cast members from The Twilight Zone prior to his death in 2024.
 He appeared in numerous films like the science fiction classic Forbidden Planet (1956) which had such a heavy influence on The Twilight Zone, as well as television shows like Gunsmoke and Murder, She Wrote.
 He also appeared in Rod Serling’s classic Playhouse 90 episode “The Dark Side of the Earth,” which was about the Hungarian Revolt (it was Holliman’s television debut alongside actors Van Heflin, Dean Jagger, and Kim Hunter).
 In 1957, he won the Academy Award for Best Supporting Actor for his role in The Rainmaker which also starred Burt Lancaster, Katharine Hepburn, Wendell Corey, and Lloyd Bridges.
 Alongside acting, he enjoyed a successful singing career and was an animal rights advocate.
 He lived in Paris for much of his life.
-Upon his death in November 2024 at the age of 96, he was revealed to have had a male spouse (he had never spoken publicly about his sexuality).
+Upon his death in November 2024 at the age of 96, it was revealed that he had a male spouse (he had never spoken publicly about his sexuality).

 - James Gregory…..Air Force General